volodymyrhudyma/blog/content/blog/a-simple-guide-to-closures-in-javascript.md

 Once the **initializeUser** function finishes executing, someone could have expected that the **user** variable will no longer be accessible, but obviously, this is not the case in JavaScript.

-**The reason this code works is that in JavaScript, accessing the variable outside of the immediate scope creates a Closure.**
+**The reason this code works is that in JavaScript, accessing the variable outside of the local scope creates a Closure.**

 According to the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript):

 > A **Closure** is the combination of a function and the Lexical Environment within which that function was declared.

-Getting back to the above example, when we assign a reference to the **getFullName** function to the **returnFunc** variable, the instance of **getFullName** function maintains a reference to its Lexical Environment, within which the **user** variable still exists.
+Getting back to the above example, when we assign a reference to the **getFullName** function to the **result** variable, the instance of **getFullName** function maintains a reference to its Lexical Environment, within which the **user** variable still exists.

 Consider another example: